tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 tickets have been exchanged.

 # IANA Considerations

+IANA is requested to allocate value TBD for the "too_many_extendedkeyupdate_requested" alert in the "TLS Alerts" registry.
+The value for the "DTLS-OK" column is "Y".

 IANA is requested to add the following entry to the "TLS Flags" extension registry {{TLS-Ext-Registry}}: